top of page

 Insert footnotes can be found in the references tab.

 Don’t copy chunks from professional reports into the working document.
-Tribunal will be unhappy about working documents which are too long.
-Instead quote or paraphrase the key points which show the relevant needs or provision.
+The tribunal will be unhappy about working documents which are too long.
+Instead, quote or paraphrase the key points which show the relevant needs or provision.

 An example page from a completed working document is included at the end of this blog.